J. Calvin Brown

-J. Calvin Brown (January 12, 1893 - April 7, 1973) was an American consulting engineer and patent attorney of Los Angeles, known as 70th president of the American Society of Mechanical Engineers in the year 1951-52.
+J. Calvin Brown (January 12, 1893 – April 7, 1973) was an American consulting engineer and patent attorney of Los Angeles, known as the 70th president of the American Society of Mechanical Engineers from 1951 to 1952.

 Biography

 Youth, family and education

 Brown was born in Pomona, California in 1893, son of James Calhoun and Lily May (Nichols) Brown.
 The father was a lawyer in Los Angeles from Richmond, Virginia, descendant of the "famous Southern Calhoun family", known as liberally educated men, many with scholastic degrees.